pingkoc/cutnorm/README.rst

 .. _`Erdos-Renyi random graphs`: https://en.wikipedia.org/wiki/Erd%C5%91s%E2%80%93R%C3%A9nyi_model

 Given two Erdos-Renyi random graphs with constant n and p=0.5, the edit distance (l1 norm) of the difference (after normalization) is 0.5 with large probability.
-An l1 norm of 1 implies the two matrices are completely different, 0 implies identy, and 0.5 is somewhere in between.
+An l1 norm of 1 implies the two matrices are completely different, 0 implies identity, and 0.5 is somewhere in between.
 However, these two graphs have the same global structure.
 As n approaches infinity, A and B converges to the same graphon object that is 0.5 everywhere.
 The edit distance fails as a notion of 'distance' between the two graphs in the perspective of global structural similarity as discussed by Lovasz [LOVASZ2009]_.
 The cutnorm is a measure of distance that reflects global structural similarity.
 In fact, the cutnorm of the difference for this example approaches 0 as n grows.

 Below is an example of using the cutnorm package and tools.